 Best solar panels for home installation

 There are many solar panels available to purchase and install.
-Out of all the companies currently making solar panels, here are some of the top names most often associated with the best solar panels on the market:
+Out of all the companies currently making solar panels, the top names most often associated with the best solar panels on the market are:

 - Q CELLS